top of page

 1. Geoffrey_Brumlik_Photo_realistic_image__of_a_contermprary_theatre_p_228a45e8-861a-4659-

-It has been my great pleasure to work with actors on Shakespeare for more than 30 years, whether it be in the capacity of an Artistic Director, Associate Director of a regional company, or most recently, as head of the MFA Acting Program and a Senior Acting Tutor at the Bristol Old Vic Theatre School.
+For over 30 years, It has been my great pleasure to work with actors on Shakespeare - as an Artistic Director, Associate Director of a regional company, or, most recently, as head of the MFA Acting Program and a Senior Acting Tutor at the Bristol Old Vic Theatre School.
+Much of that has been using an approach now developed further in collaboration with Kate Siepert, with whom I worked closely during our time at BOVTS.

 3.Geoffrey_Brumlik_Photo_realistic_image__of_a_contermprary_theatre_p_0e480cbd-1680-4f0b-8